avinshe/Neural_Network_From_Scratch/README.md

 Why waste time reinventing the wheel?

-To put myself in the shoes of the inventor and feel his/her/their pain.
-How can I expect to improve/work on a product if I do not know how to create it in the first place?
-Why be bound to packages when you can redefine and suit your needs?
-After spending months in the classroom learning the statistical computation behind artificial neurons, layers, losses, and backpropagation, it almost felt like I was cheating when I provided inputs to a package and it magically gives out the results.
+After spending months in the classroom, learning the statistical computation behind artificial neurons, layers, losses, gradients, and backpropagation, it almost felt like I was cheating when I provided inputs to a package and magically arrived at the results.

 I started writing simple non-linear equations like sigmoid and softmax.
 Eventually got to defining loss function and updating weights through backpropagation.
 Honestly, the code is not great with time complexity O(epochs*input_size).
 But, it does the job of classification with good accuracy.
-Perhaps, if I spent more time on literature review, I would be able to optimize the code.
-Who knows?
-Maybe I can build a whole new AI megacity if I spend enough time :)

 Implementation:
 1. Hidden Layer